magis-nc/esri-webappbuilder-widget-eDraw/README.md

         - if not empty, all apps with the same key share the same local storage (apps on the same server)
 - Choose availables font families in text plus
 - (without UI) set default symbols
-- use geometryEngine for measure ?
-- specify geometryServer for measure (not used if geometryEngine is activated)
 - enable measure by default ? (is measure checkbox checked on polygon/polyline/point add ?)
 - measure's labels patterns